 2. Am I monitoring my operations in real-time?

-Real-time power monitoring — what’s going on in your power chain right now–is critical.
+Real-time power monitoring — what’s going on in your power chain right now — is critical.
 You must know, at any given time, what energy is being used, where and by which devices.
 BMS systems are very useful, but they are also very specific and tend to keep data siloed.
-You need to ask yourself, “Do I have the capability to look at all the information, all the infrastructure components in the facility and see the entire systems in one place via a single pane-of-glass view?”
+You need to ask yourself, “Do I have the capability to look at all the information, all the infrastructure components in the facility and see the entire power management system in one place via a single pane-of-glass view?”
 This holistic view brings real-time monitoring and alarming that enables data center operators to mitigate risks and make changes to avoid disaster.